 Geranium oil: taken from the flower of the same name, is part of a family of natural and effective insect repellents which works against most types of mosquitoes, fleas and flying insects, and helps soothe bites and stings.

-Lemongrass: with its pleasing aroma and overall effectiveness, lemongrass oil has become one of the most popular of all natural insect repellents.
+Lemongrass Oil: with its pleasing aroma and overall effectiveness, lemongrass oil has become one of the most popular of all natural insect repellents.
 Lemongrass oil, which is closely related to citronella, repels a greater variety of pests than most natural "one-scented" oil mixtures.

 Peppermint oil: while unusually fragrant to humans, acts as a repellent to most insects, especially mosquitoes and fleas.
 Peppermint oil is also another dual purpose ingredient and can help soothe bites and stings.

 Rosemary oil: not only a favorite spice but an effective flea, tick and mosquito repellent.
+The natural compounds exhibiting acute toxicity, interfere with basic metabolic, biochemical, physiological and behavioural functions of insects.

 Soybean oil: Research cited in The New England Journal of Medicine found that repellents made of soybean oil are just as effective as DEET-containing repellents. it is an excellent body moisturizer and has a low dermal toxicity and provides protection against an array of insects but particularly the mosquito.